MoneySense Guide to the Perfect Portfolio

 - Emerging equity markets (BRIC countries like Brazil, Russia, India, and China)

 Further still, other asset classes for investors to consider are commodities, emerging market bonds and preferred shares to name a few.
 Lots of choice, isn’t there?
 Remember though, choices come with risk and Dan reminds us you don’t need to take risk to be a successful investor: “no one ever when to the poorhouse because they didn’t invest in exotic asset classes.”

-I thoroughly enjoyed Dan Bortolotti’s MoneySense Guide to the Perfect Portfolio.
-It was factual, fun and very well written…and I’m only talking about the first few chapters!
-Stay tuned for my next post, where I’ll wrap-up my favourite takeaways from his book.
+I enjoyed Dan Bortolotti’s MoneySense Guide to the Perfect Portfolio.
+It was factual, fun and very well written…and I’m only talking about the first few chapters.
+Stay tuned for my next post, where I’ll wrap-up my favourite takeaways in Part 2 of 2.

 Readers, what do you make of this book?